pavkovatereza/pavkovatereza/README.md

 ## 💻 What I am working on
 - 🧠 Improving knowledge of SQL and Tableau
-- 🔥 Project focused on data science job salaries using SQL
+- 🔥 Project: Maven Pizza Challenge using SQL
-- Updating my Tableau profile and creating my first vizualization
+- Updating my Tableau profile with more interesting visualizations

 ## 🔧 Skills and tools ⚙️
 - **Skills:** Critical thinking, problem solving, clear communication, leadership, maximum effort